godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Check the [Sauce Labs Dashboard](https://saucelabs.com/beta/dashboard/tests) to make sure the test ran successfully.
 The WebDriverIO Sauce service automatically sets test labels and results.

-## Part 3: Running on Real Devices
+## Running tests on real devices using a cloud-based service
 Sauce Labs also provides real device testing solution through the TestObject platform.
 With some minor changes to the above `wdio.conf`, we can run UI tests on real devices.

 First, create a project in the [TestObject dashboard](https://app.testobject.com/) and upload your `.ipa` or `.apk` file.